-• To highlight the integration of

-service and ridership.

-network.

-BRT into the regional rapid transit

-• To raise expectations of performance

-and service delivery for both transit

-agency staff and customers, thereby

-promoting a higher level of customer

-• To differentiate the service from local bus service.

-- Requires integration among transit agencies to achieve the designed brand characteristics of BRT service - Requires stations and vehicles that emphasize the function and attributes of the service and highlight its distinct nature.
-At a minimum, a separate shelter type and vehicle livery are employed. - Requires fuller integration of marketing materials and branding strategy to emphasize similarities to rail and other rapid transit modes.
+- To highlight the integration of BRT into the regional rapid transit network. - To raise expectations of performance and service delivery for both transit agency staff and customers, thereby promoting a higher level of customer service and ridership. - Requires fuller integration of marketing materials and branding strategy to emphasize similarities to rail and other rapid transit modes.